george-GPT/JavaScript-Quick-Reference/JavaScript-Quick-Reference.md

   // Function body
   // Compute value or perform operations

-  return value; // Value to be returned
+  return value // Value to be returned
 }
 ```